President Michael Higgins KI5ZiQ made an Updates and Announcements Video since we couldn’t have our meeting.

 Our Club meetings are held at 7:00 P.M. on the 3rd Tuesday of the Month.

-The next regular club meeting is on Tuesday–January 21, 2025 – and ALWAYS on the 3rd Tuesday of the Month.
+The next regular club meeting is on Tuesday–FEBRUARY 18, 2025 – and ALWAYS on the 3rd Tuesday of the Month.

 Amateur Radio Exams by ARRL VE’s are administered prior to the monthly meetings at 6:00 P.M. and located on the 2nd floor, Room 260 – ‘Planning Room’